What You’ll Learn

 - All calls to this assistant will trigger this email flow

-- Click “Test Trigger” to set up the webhook
+- Click “Load Data” to set up the webhook and load sample call data

 - status: Boolean indicating call success